• Link to Facebook

 Leslie has been a member of the Sunbridge early childhood program faculty since 2004 and assumed the title of co-director in 2015.
 Leslie is currently leading the Parent & Child program at Green Meadow Waldorf School, where she has been on the faculty since 2002 in various roles in the Early Childhood department.
 She previously taught kindergarten and nursery for six years at the Waldorf School of Baltimore.

-Leslie is also a Lazure artist whose beautiful work graces our Upper Brookside classroom, and prior to becoming a Waldorf teacher was a professional fiber artist specializing in surface design and wearable art; she also spent several years as a speech pathologist.
+Leslie is also a Lazure artist whose beautiful work graces our Upper Brookside classroom.
+Prior to becoming a Waldorf teacher, she was a professional fiber artist specializing in surface design and wearable art, and she continues to practice her craft.
+She also spent several years as a speech pathologist.
 She holds a BS in Speech Pathology from Kent State University and an MSEd in Waldorf Education from Sunbridge College ’96.

 Laurie Clark